 Injury Law Firms

-Local SEO is where most personal injury clients find their lawyer.
-Google Maps and the local pack — the three highlighted firms that appear above organic results — drive an enormous share of clicks for location-based legal searches.
+Local search is where most personal injury clients find their lawyer.
+A deliberate local SEO strategy is how you show up in it.
+Google Maps and the local pack – the three highlighted firms above the organic results – drive a huge share of clicks for location-based legal searches.
 Getting in requires three things.

 - Google Business Profile.
 Claim and verify your profile.
 Fill out every section – name, address, phone, website, hours, service areas, practice area categories.
 Choose "Personal Injury Attorney" as your primary category.
 Add real photos of your office and team.
 Post regular updates.
 Google rewards active, complete profiles.